 Nationally recognized lender, AgAmerica, is a well-known, reliable originator for poultry industry farmers.
 This private lender can help Texas farmers secure financing for their desired agriculture operation, big or small.

 Now for the fun!
 If you’re looking to buy a Texas chicken farm, big or small, contact Clever to connect with a local agent who can offer guidance and support throughout the entire process.
 Partner Agents are up-to-date on local market knowledge, have a vast network of professional resources, and are top-rated.
-Clever’s home buyer rebate is sure to get you more cluck for your buck, so don’t wait, call today for a no-obligation consultation.
+Clever Cash Back may also get you more cluck for your buck.
+So don’t wait, call today for a no-obligation consultation.